taofit/REST-API-with-CRUD-in-Golang-/README.md

 # Instructions

 - Fork this repo
-- Build a clean and robust React app
+- Build a clean and robust API
 - Publish the app on your chosen cloud provider
 - Let us know that you've completed the challenge and where we can test it